No Dogs Available

 What are “Dogs Like Sneaky?”

 “Dogs Like Sneaky” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “She is Very intelligent, high strung, shy but curious with strangers, excited and friendly with whom she knows/recalls.
 Licks a lot when greeting.
 She has endless energy, howls but very rarely barks.
 Loves other dogs of all sizes and likes nearly everyone including children but bestows trust and affection only after initial introduction.
 In my convertible car she likes to ride with front paws on area above my convertible car's visor/windshield for a better view and is an excellent co-pilot.”